 Repeatable definition if search must be an exact match or contained value.

 Under Display, one can choose how and if the criterion will be shown.

 Hidden will hide the criterion from the search while

 Facet controls whether or not it will be exposed in the list page.

 A user with administrator rights can add a term to an existing criterion.
 A term is described by a unique

 Name for string criterion or a range for numerical criterion, a

 Description and a set of

-Despite the fact that study datasets and harmonization datasets can have different fields, there is only one dataset taxonomy that apply to both sub-type of datasets.
+Despite the fact that collected datasets and harmonization protocols can have different fields, there is only one taxonomy that applies to both document types.
 See the className search criterion that allows to discriminate datasets by their specific type.